zicho/sveltekit-supabase/README.md

 # SvelteKit and Supabase app
 ## Demo, testing, prototyping, etc. Mainly for learning.

+I am not a SvelteKit or Supabase expert by any means.
+My way of doing thing may be wildly unidiomatic.
+Tread with caution.

 ### Basic architecture

 I have tried to separate client and server logic as much as possible.
 That's it for now.